ubuntu/ubuntu-desktop-documentation/docs/tutorial/the-linux-command-line-for-beginners.md

 ### Relative and absolute paths

 Most of the examples we've looked at so far use ***relative*** paths.
 That is, the place you end up at depends on your current working directory.
-Consider trying to `cd` into the "etc" folder.
+Consider trying to `cd` into the `etc` folder.
 If you're already in the root directory that will work fine:

 ```Bash
 cd /